Hongyu0329/hongyu0329.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Electrical and Computer Engineering, UWMadison, 2025
+* M.S. in Electrical and Computer Engineering, UWMadison, 2025 (expected)
-* B.E. in Electrical and Electronic Engineering, University of Glasgow, 2020
+* B.E. in Electrical and Electronic Engineering, University of Glasgow, 2024
-* B.E. in Electronic and Information Engineering, UESTC, 2020
+* B.E. in Electronic and Information Engineering, UESTC, 2024

 Work experience
 ======